tandavala/tandavala.github.io/_posts/2024-03-05-modern-python-api.markdown

 description: Welcome to Note API, a simple CRUD project showcasing the development of a web API using a modern tech stack.

 date: 2024-03-05 06:06:12 +0530
-categories: Python FastAPI Docker Pytest
+categories: Python FastAPI Docker Pytest Postgres
 ---

 Welcome to Note API, a simple CRUD project showcasing the development of a web API using a modern tech stack: